 This sequence would present like this in the finished document:

 this summary appears with an arrow next to itthis text toggles when you click on the arrow

 You can do multiple levels of this.this is yet another hidden level

 Do not use a “Caps Everywhere” style.
 It is only used in level one headers and the title metadata.
-References (visible text) to these page titles (including the navigation) should just capitalize the first letter.
-Obviously, this does not pertain to words that should always be capitalized according to basic grammar rules (e.g. acronyms, proper nouns).
+References (visible text) to these page titles (including the navigation) should just capitalise the first letter.
+Obviously, this does not pertain to words that should always be capitalised according to basic grammar rules (e.g. acronyms, proper nouns).